-2. Unfavourable patchwork copulas
+2 Unfavourable patchwork copulas

-Patchwork copulas in the context of risk management have been treated in detail by Arbenz et al. (2012), Cottin and Pfeifer (2014), Pfeifer (2013), Pfeifer et al. (2016, 2017, 2019) and Hummel (2018), among others.
-In several of the cited papers the question of an unfavourable, i.e. superadditive VaR estimate for a portfolio of aggregated risks was in particular emphasized, see also Pfeifer and Ragulina (2018).
-However, the construction of worst VaR scenarios in this context is quite complicated; a numerical approach to a constructive solution is e.g. given by the rearrangement algorithm (see e.g. Arbenz et al. (2012), Embrechts et al. (2013) or Mainik (2015)).
-From a practical point of view, simpler and yet explicit constructions for unfavourable VaR estimates by appropriate copula constructions seem to be a useful alternative.
+Patchwork copulas in the context of risk management have been treated in detail in [1, 5, 15, 24-26, 30], among others.
+In several of the cited papers the question of an unfavourable, i.e. superadditive VaR estimate for a portfolio of aggregated risks was in particular emphasized, see also [27].
+However, the construction of worst VaR scenarios in this context is quite complicated; note that a worst VaR is a supremum of VaR's over the Fréchet class of all possible joint distributions with given marginals (see, e.g., [10, Sections 1.1 and 1.3]).
+The situation is more simple in the two-dimensional case with identical margins (see [10, Section 2]).
+A numerical approach to a constructive solution to the general problem is given, e.g., by the rearrangement algorithm (see, e.g., [1, 10, 20]).
+From a practical point of view, simpler and yet explicit constructions for unfavourable but not necessarily worst VaR estimates by appropriate copula constructions seem to be a useful alternative.
 In this paper, we describe how such a construction could be performed.
-We start with an explicit approach in two dimensions that is later extended to arbitrary dimensions.
-For better readability, all proofs are shifted to the appendix.
+We start with an explicit approach in two dimensions, which is later extended to arbitrary dimensions.
+For better readability, all proofs are shifted to the Appendix.